The World Health Organization is the UN’s specialized agency for health.

 The World Health Assembly is attended by delegations from all WHO Member States and focuses on a specific health agenda prepared by the WHO Executive Board.
 The main functions of the World Health Assembly are to determine the policies of the Organisation, appoint the Director-General, supervise financial policies, and review and approve the proposed programme budget.

-During the 2019 WHA, ESMO delivered an official statement requesting that the UN Political Declaration on Universal Health Coverage (UHC) specifically state: ‘Country governments must guarantee their entire population ‘UHC benefit packages’ that ensure financial protection, and include a core set of comprehensive, safe, affordable, effective and high-quality health services for the prevention, diagnosis, treatment and palliative care of noncommunicable diseases, including cancer, delivered by an adequate, and well-trained workforce’.
+During the 2019 WHA, an ESMO statement requested that the 2019 UN Political Declaration on Universal Health Coverage (UHC) specifically state: ‘Country governments must guarantee their entire population ‘UHC benefit packages’ that ensure financial protection, and include a core set of comprehensive, safe, affordable, effective and high-quality health services for the prevention, diagnosis, treatment and palliative care of noncommunicable diseases, including cancer, delivered by an adequate, and well-trained workforce’.
 The final version of the 2019 UN Political Declaration on Universal Health Coverage includes all of the points mentioned in the ESMO statement.

-ESMO delivered a second official statement on the WHO ‘Draft roadmap for access to medicines, vaccines and other health products, 2019-2023’.
+A second ESMO statement focussed on the WHO ‘Draft roadmap for access to medicines, vaccines and other health products, 2019-2023’.
 The roadmap aligns with the WHO 2019-2023 triple billion target to ensure that one billion more people benefit from UHC; one billion more people have better protection from health emergencies; and one billion more people enjoy better health and well-being.
 The ESMO statement called for the need to ensure that access to medicines is improved not only at the primary healthcare level but also at the secondary and tertiary levels where cancer care is provided.
 Subsequent WHO documents include mention of the need to strengthen of primary care and referral services to secondary and tertiary care.

-During the 2018 World Health Assembly, ESMO delivered two statements positioning cancer as a priority on the WHO global agenda.
-ESMO advocated for the strengthening of health systems to achieve Universal Health Coverage and to provide essential healthcare services to the millions of cancer patients who die prematurely due to lack of access to appropriate treatment.
+During the 2018 World Health Assembly, ESMO emphasized the importance of cancer as a priority on the WHO global agenda.
+An ESMO statement advocated for the strengthening of health systems to achieve Universal Health Coverage and to provide essential healthcare services to the millions of cancer patients who die prematurely due to lack of access to appropriate treatment.
 In particular, ESMO called on the WHO to ensure that governments would be required to take specific actions in the interest of cancer control.
-ESMO made a second official statement on the issue of shortages of medicines and provided WHO with recommendations by ESMO and the Economist Intelligence Unit on how to prevent shortages and supported the WHO Global Reporting System which will monitor the supply of essential cancer medicines.
+A second ESMO statement on the issue of shortages of medicines ESMO provided WHO with recommendations by ESMO and the Economist Intelligence Unit on how to prevent shortages and supported the WHO Global Reporting System which will monitor the supply of essential cancer medicines.

 During the 2016 World Health Assembly, ESMO co-hosted a side-event on the topic of ‘Are we making the right investments for optimal cancer control?
 A global dialogue’.
 The outcome of this event was that several governments called on the WHO to present a ‘Cancer Resolution’ for adoption during the 2017 World Health Assembly.

-ESMO, the UICC, the NCD Alliance and other endorsing partners delivered a joint statement at the 2014 World Health Assembly in Geneva supporting the adoption of the WHO Resolution ‘Strengthening of palliative care as a component of integrated treatment throughout the life course’.
+ESMO, the UICC, the NCD Alliance and other endorsing partners delivered a joint statement at the 2014 World Health Assembly in Geneva supporting the WHO Resolution ‘Strengthening of palliative care as a component of integrated treatment throughout the life course’.
 The WHO 'Palliative Care Resolution' was subsequently adopted by the WHO Member States and calls for increased access to palliative care to relieve unnecessary suffering worldwide.